-1 If the server or workstation does not already have ConsoleOne installed, install ConsoleOne.
+- 1 If the server or workstation does not already have ConsoleOne installed, install ConsoleOne.

-NOTE: After ConsoleOne is installed, make sure you close it before starting to install the snap-ins.
+NOTE: After ConsoleOne is installed, make sure you close it before starting to install the snap-ins. - 2 Insert the iChain authorization CD into the CD drive of the server or the administrator workstation.